resendislab/sc-PHENIX/Neuronal over-smoothing/readme.md

 ## Usage

 This dataset is intended for use in scientific research, especially in areas such as:
+- Neurobiology
+- Genetic analysis of the visual system
 - Computational biology, particularly focusing on clustering and gene expression patterns
 - Data imputation methodologies like MAGIC and scPHENIX used for benchmarking analyses